shravya-nallamilli/-Prism-Marketing-Spend-Analysis/README.md

+# Prism Marketing Spend Analysis

-# **Prism Marketing Spend Analysis**
+# Prism Marketing Spend Analysis

+## Introduction
+This project analyses Prism's marketing expenditure across three platforms: Google, Meta, and RTB.
+The objective was to evaluate how these investments drive clicks and revenue, enabling the company to make data-driven decisions to optimise return on investment (ROI).

+## Objectives
+- Investigate the correlation between marketing spend and performance metrics (clicks, impressions, revenue).
+- Identify the platforms that generate the highest ROI for Prism.
+- Provide actionable recommendations for budget reallocation.

-## **Project Overview**
+## Methodology
-This project analyses marketing spend across three platforms—Google, Meta, and RTB—to measure ROI and assess the impact of these investments on performance metrics such as clicks, impressions, and total revenue.
-The goal was to identify the effectiveness of marketing channels and recommend budget reallocation strategies for maximising ROI.
+### 1. **Data Preparation**:
+   - Aggregated data by month, consolidating marketing spend and key metrics (e.g., clicks, impressions, revenue).
+   - Cleaned and structured the data for analysis using Excel.
+   - Used pivot tables for grouping and summarising data by platform.

+### 2. **Analysis**:
+   - **Correlation Analysis**: Assessed the strength of relationships between marketing spend on each platform and total revenue.
+   - **Regression Analysis**: Utilised Excel’s Data Analysis Toolpak to model the relationship between marketing spend and revenue, producing detailed regression outputs for each platform.

+### 3. **Visualisation**:
+   - Plotted graphs to visualise trends, correlations, and regression outputs.
+   - Highlighted platforms with the highest and lowest impact on revenue.

+### 4. **What-If Analysis**:
+   - Simulated budget reallocations to project potential changes in revenue based on revised spending strategies.

 ---

-## **Steps and Methodology**
+## Results and Insights

-### **1. Data Preparation**
-- Gathered marketing spend and performance metrics (clicks, impressions, and revenue) on a monthly basis.
-- Organised the data into a structured format in Excel, with one column for each variable.

-### **2. Correlation Analysis**
+### **Correlation Analysis**:
+- **Google Ad Spend**:
-- Conducted correlation analysis to explore the relationship between ad spend and revenue.
+  - Moderate positive correlation (**0.403**) with revenue.
-- **Key Findings:**
+  - Indicates that while Google ads contribute to revenue, the relationship is weaker compared to Meta.
-  - **Meta Ad Spend:** Strong positive correlation with revenue (R = 0.731).
+- **Meta Ad Spend**:
-  - **Google Ad Spend:** Moderate positive correlation with revenue (R = 0.403).
+  - Strong positive correlation (**0.731**) with revenue.
+  - Suggests that investments in Meta ads have a significant impact on revenue, making it the most effective platform for Prism.
+- **RTB Ad Spend**:
-  - **RTB Ad Spend:** Negligible or negative correlation with revenue (R = -0.005).
+  - Negligible or near-zero negative correlation (**-0.005**) with revenue.

-### **3. Regression Analysis**
-- Ran regression models using Excel’s Data Analysis Toolpak to quantify the impact of each ad channel on total revenue.
-- **Key Outputs:**
+  - Indicates that RTB ads do not meaningfully contribute to revenue and may warrant re-evaluation.

+### **Regression Analysis**:
+- Regression outputs confirmed the trends observed in the correlation analysis:
-  - **Meta Ad Spend:** High statistical significance and the strongest predictor of revenue.
+  - **Meta Ad Spend** demonstrated the strongest relationship with revenue, with a high coefficient and statistical significance.
-  - **Google Ad Spend:** Moderate statistical significance and positive impact on revenue.
+  - **Google Ad Spend** had a moderate but significant relationship with revenue.
-  - **RTB Ad Spend:** Minimal to no impact on revenue.

-### **4. What-If Analysis**
-- Simulated a scenario with a 20% increase in Meta ad spend and a corresponding reduction in Google ad spend.
-- Predicted a **4% increase in total annual revenue**, validating the importance of optimising the budget toward high-performing channels.
+  - **RTB Ad Spend** showed a very weak and non-significant relationship, indicating low ROI for the current investment.

+### **What-If Analysis**:
+- A hypothetical reallocation of the 2021 budget revealed:
+  - **Increasing Meta’s budget by 20%** while reducing Google’s by the same amount could result in a **4% increase in annual revenue**.
+  - This suggests that redirecting funds from underperforming platforms (e.g., RTB) to high-performing ones (e.g., Meta) could enhance ROI.

+### Key Recommendations:
+1. **Increase Meta Ad Spend**:
+   - Allocate additional budget to Meta to maximise revenue gains, given its strong positive correlation and regression results.
+2. **Maintain Google Ad Spend**:
+   - Keep Google in the marketing strategy, as it provides consistent but moderate contributions to revenue.
+3. **Re-evaluate RTB Ad Spend**:
+   - Reduce or eliminate spending on RTB, as its negligible impact on revenue suggests low effectiveness.

 ---

-## **Key Insights**
+## Conclusion
-1. **Meta ads** are the most effective in driving revenue and should receive increased investment.
-2. **Google ads** contribute moderately to revenue but can be adjusted to maximise efficiency.
-3. **RTB ads** show minimal impact on revenue and could be reduced or re-evaluated.

----
+The analysis highlights that Meta is Prism's most effective advertising platform, followed by Google.
+RTB ads contribute minimally to revenue and offer little return on investment.
+By reallocating budgets towards platforms with higher ROI (e.g., Meta), Prism can optimise its marketing strategy and improve overall revenue performance.

-## **Tools Used**
+## Lessons Learned
-- **Excel:**
-  - Data Analysis Toolpak (Correlation and Regression Analysis)
+- Practical application of Excel’s Data Analysis Toolpak for statistical modelling.
-  - Pivot Tables
-  - What-If Analysis for budget reallocation
-- **Data Visualisation:** Created charts to present trends and highlight findings.

----

-## **Deliverables**
-- **Excel Workbook:** Includes the dataset, correlation analysis, regression outputs, and what-if scenario modelling.
-- **Summary Report:** Highlights actionable recommendations for optimising marketing budget allocation.

----
+- Advanced understanding of correlation and regression techniques in real-world scenarios.
+- Enhanced skills in deriving actionable business insights from data and presenting findings clearly.

-## **How to Use This Repository**
+## How to Recreate
-1. Clone this repository: `git clone <repository_url>`
+1. Download the dataset from this repository.
-2. Open the Excel file to explore the data and analysis.
+2. Use the `Data Analysis Toolpak` in Excel to run correlation and regression analyses.
-3. Review the insights and charts in the workbook for actionable insights.
+3. Review the included charts and insights to understand how marketing spend impacts revenue